mongo-js/mongojs/README.md

 db.mycollection.find({}).limit(2).skip(1).toArray(function(err, docs) { ... });
 ```

-For more detailed information about the different usages of update and quering see [the mongo docs](http://www.mongodb.org/display/DOCS/Manual)
+For more detailed information about the different usages of update and querying see [the mongo docs](http://www.mongodb.org/display/DOCS/Manual)

 ## Streaming cursors